rjkviegas/course/pills/final_project_presentations.md

 * There's no need to talk about the future direction of the project.
 Focus your presentation on what you've already achieved.

-* Please create your presentation in Google Slides so we can use it on Friday.
+* Please create your presentation in Keynote so we can use it on Friday.

 ### Important instructions: [Remote](../sequence/remote/demo_day_presentations.md) | [Onsite](../sequence/onsite/demo_day_presentations.md)